k5sha/goTodo/README.md

 ---

-## Описание
+## Description

-**TodosApp** — это приложение для управления задачами, использующее бэкенд на Go с фреймворком Chi и PostgreSQL для хранения данных. Фронтенд построен с использованием React и Vite.
+**TodosApp** is a task management application with a backend built using Go with the Chi framework and PostgreSQL for data storage.
+The frontend is developed using React and Vite.

-## Стек технологий
+## Technology Stack

 - **Backend:** Go, Chi, PostgreSQL
 - **Frontend:** React, Vite